relay-integrations/relay-github/README.md

 ## Actions

-The following are supported actions.
+The following are supported actions:

 ### Triggers

-pr-merge: This event triggers when a GitHub PR is merged.
+pull-request-merged: This event triggers when a GitHub PR is merged.